What is Collateral Loan - L&T Finance

 • For the Lender: Collateral acts as a guarantee that the loan will be repaid.
 Even if the borrower cannot pay, the asset can be sold to recover funds, which greatly reduces lending risk.

 • For the Borrower: Pledging collateral can lead to more attractive loan terms such as lower interest rates, higher approved amounts, and longer repayment periods.
-This is especially useful for borrowers applying for large loans or those with a limited credit history.
+This is especially useful for borrowers applying for large loans or those with a limited credit history, as the collateral provides the necessary assurance to the lender.

 What Happens if You Default on a Collateralised Loan?

-If you fail to repay a collateralised loan:
+If you fail to repay a collateralised loan,the following steps are generally followed:

-1. Initial Reminders - The lender will first contact you to arrange repayment.
+1. Initial Reminders -The lender will first contact you to arrange repayment and resolve the outstanding amount.

 2. Legal Proceedings- If repayment is still not made, the lender may begin legal action to take ownership of the collateral.